sinhaapurva25/SQL/README.md

-# HackerRank
+# SQL
-This repo contains my solutions to HackerRank problems.
+This repo contains SQL topics I have learnt/practised.